Healthy Oils, Healthy Fats: The ‘New’ Truth

-When you look at all of the factors together, he says saturated fat isn't as bad as once thought.
-Indeed, reviewing the evidence, Mozaffarian and his colleague Renata Micha found that levels of saturated fat have very little impact on cardiovascular risk.
+When you look at all of the factors together, he says, saturated fat isn't as bad as once thought.
+Indeed, reviewing the evidence, Mozaffarian and his colleague Renata Micha found that levels of saturated fat have very little impact on heart-related risk.

 Americans eat about 11.5% of calories from saturated fat.
-If we cut that roughly in half, to 6.5%, we might lower our risk of heart disease by only about 10%, says Mozaffarian.
+If we cut that roughly in half, to 6.5%, we might lower our risk of heart disease by only about 10%, Mozaffarian says.

-Unfortunately, during the low-fat craze, many people replaced saturated fat with fat-free products that were high in refined carbohydrates.
-That switch may end up increasing your risk for heart problems.
+But during the low-fat craze, many people replaced saturated fat with fat-free products that were high in refined carbohydrates.
+That switch may end up raising their risk for heart problems.

-Most experts still agree that it's smart to swap out some saturated fats with unsaturated fats.
+Most experts still agree that it's smart to swap out some saturated fats for unsaturated fats.
 Olive oil and canola oil are better choices than butter, for instance.

-For now, the best bet is to use a variety of plant-based oils.
-That's good advice for cooking and flavor, as well.
+You may want to use a variety of plant-based oils.
+That's good for cooking and flavor, as well.

 Olive oil, with its rich flavor, is great for salad dressings, for drizzling over pasta, or for dipping bread.
 Peanut oil and sesame oil also have rich flavors.
 But all three of these oils smoke and lose flavor at high temperatures.